aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

         result = compare_first_characters(data, "id", "name", 2)

 This is the function used in this example: `compare_first_characters(df, "column_a", "column_b", num_char)`.
 The inputs are the dataset,the column names and the number of characters.
+The source code to `compare_first_characters` is available `here  <https://github.com/AthanasiosAurelius/m4i-data-management/blob/Athanasios/m4i_data_management/core/quality/rules/compare_first_characters/compare_first_characters.py>`_

 .. _Compare first characters starting without: